Why Qualtrics is the Place for Technical Account Managers in Chicago: Rhonda’s Story

 The Technical Account Manager role offers a ton of flexibility.
 At its core, it's a technical consulting position that allows you to work cross-functionally with as many internal and external teams as you'd like.
 I love forming connections and building trust, and the TAM role enables me to do that internally and externally.

-So, you’re not originally from Utah – can you tell us your story of moving here?
+So, you’re not originally from Utah - can you tell us your story of moving here?
+And then to Chicago from there?

 I grew up in North Carolina and went to college in California.
 Both were staunchly different (and delightful) environments, and I enjoyed the diverse thoughts and experiences I was exposed to living in both places.
 When Qualtrics presented me with the opportunity to move to Utah, I was excited to live in another new place, and I was really excited to have a much lower cost of living and higher quality of living than I had as a student in the Bay Area.